There are three main rules to maximizing the healthy food and minimizing the sugars and other carbs at a fast food restaurant:

 1. Compare the Nutritional Information at the fast-food restaurants in your area.
 Below are links to the nutritional information at most of the popular fast-food chains.
 In particular, look for salad dressings with little sugar -- some have packets with over 4 teaspoons of sugar included!
 And look for other low-carb items such as these:

-2. Order Salads with Grilled Chicken (not "crispy fried", or other chicken with breading).
-Occasionally, you'll see salads with other protein, but chicken is the mainstay of fast-food meal salads.
+2. Order Salads with Grilled Chicken Occasionally, you'll see salads with other protein, but chicken is the mainstay of fast-food meal salads.
 Tips: 1.
 Skip the croutons, tortilla strips, and similar additions.
-2. Be very careful about the dressing!
-(This cannot be over-emphasized.
-You may have to bring your own.)
-Also, look for salads with a mixture of greens, and a variety of vegetables.
+2. Be very careful about sugars in the dressing.
+3) For best nutrition, look for salads with a mixture of greens, and a variety of vegetables.
+4) Make sure the chicken is grilled, not "crispy fried", or other chicken with breading.

-3. Order Burgers and Sandwiches Without Bread - Again, check the carb counts ahead of time.
+3. Order Burgers and Sandwiches Without Bread - Many fast-food restaurants will now wrap burgers in lettuce instead of a bun.
+As always, check the carb counts ahead of time.
 Anything breaded and fried, as most fish and many chicken sandwiches contain, is going to have a lot of added carbohydrate.
 Add a "side salad," following the above tips, to the bunless sandwich.
 In some places, you can ask for a separate larger container such as those the meal salads come in.
 Then dump the side salad into it, and put the protein on top.